A select few of the Women - of the past & present - whose work is featured in this edition of The Agenda News

 Walker's works "are presented alongside a selection of the original Harper’s prints on which they are based, also drawn from SAAM's collection."

-The Kennedy Center will present the world premiere of a musical adaptation titled Me...Jane: The Dreams & Adventures of Young Jane Goodall, directed by Aaron Posner, in the Family Theater, November 18-December 10.
+The Kennedy Center is presenting the world premiere of a musical adaptation titled Me...Jane: The Dreams & Adventures of Young Jane Goodall, directed by Aaron Posner, in the Family Theater, thru December 10.
 The Kennedy Center commission, with music & lyrics by Andy Mitton, is about “young Dr. Jane Goodall and her special toy chimpanzee Jubileeas they learn about the world around them and the importance of protecting all living species.”
-The cast will feature Eymard Cabling, Sam Ludwig, Tracy Lynn Olivera, Awa Sal Secka, and Erin Weaver as Young Jane.
+The cast features Eymard Cabling, Sam Ludwig, Tracy Lynn Olivera, Awa Sal Secka, and Erin Weaver as Young Jane.
 The show is most enjoyed by age 6 and up.

 Image below: The logo for the show.